 - Real-Time Stream Processing The area of real-time data stream processing is becoming more important in the light of developments towards trends like Internet of Things (IoT).
 In that context, we aim to compare different systems and concepts, which can include research in the area of performance benchmarks.
 If you are interested in this topic or similar ones, please contact Guenter Hesse.

-- Data-Driven Causal Inference Causal inference enables to derive the underlying causal relationships of features by processing observational data.
-We address open challenges in this field by improvements in both the application of statistical and probabilistic concepts, and the efficient implememtation of algorithms using modern hardware, e.g., GPUs.
+- Data-Driven Causal Inference Causal structure learning has the intention to estimate the underlying causal graphical model from observational data.
+In our research, we address open challenges in this field by improvements in both the application of statistical and probabilistic concepts, and the efficient implememtation of algorithms using modern hardware, e.g., GPUs.
 Our goal is to enable an utilization in a real world context.
-If you are interested in this topic, please contact Johannes Huegle or Christopher Schmidt.
+If you are interested in this topic, please contact Johannes Huegle or Christopher Hagedorn.

 For more information about our ongoing projects, have a look at our projects website.
 We are able to compensate students on an individual basis depending on experience and the particular industry project they will be working on.
-Please contact Dr. Matthias Uflacker for details.
+Please contact Dr. Michael Perscheid for details.